MatJamesPartsCheck/Design-MD/partscheck-style-guide.md

    `::placeholder` separately or it will not dim with the rest of its row.
 6. **Every chip carries a stroke one step darker than its own fill.** No chip should read as heavier than its neighbours.
+7. **A pill naming a part type carries that part type's colour.** Never a generic warning colour — the user should recognise the type before reading the word.
+   Where contrast fails, darken the text and keep the true colour on the dot and border rather than abandoning the hue.
-7. **Passive signals beat filters for discovery.** A filter answers a question the user already has; a chip tells them there is a question worth asking.
+8. **Passive signals beat filters for discovery.** A filter answers a question the user already has; a chip tells them there is a question worth asking.
-8. **A control that asserts state must stay true.** If the underlying data changes, either re-run the action or drop the state — never leave a button claiming something that no longer holds.
+9. **A control that asserts state must stay true.** If the underlying data changes, either re-run the action or drop the state — never leave a button claiming something that no longer holds.